poroping/terraform-provider-fortios/docs/resources/router_ospf6.md

 * `auth_key` - Authentication key.
 * `enc_key` - Encryption key.
 * `spi` - Security Parameters Index.
-* `neighbor` - OSPFv3 neighbors are used when OSPFv3 runs on non-broadcast media The structure of `neighbor` block is documented below.
+* `neighbor` - OSPFv3 neighbors are used when OSPFv3 runs on non-broadcast media.
+The structure of `neighbor` block is documented below.

 The `neighbor` block contains:

 * `cost` - Cost of the interface, value range from 0 to 65535, 0 means auto-cost.
 * `ip6` - IPv6 link local address of the neighbor.
 * `poll_interval` - Poll interval time in seconds.
-* `priority` - priority
+* `priority` - Priority.
 * `passive_interface` - Passive interface configuration.
 The structure of `passive_interface` block is documented below.

 The `passive_interface` block contains: